codam-coding-college/chess-hackathon/rules.md

 ## Important notes
 Please keep in mind that we (the organizers) are organizing this hackathon to have fun, and want other people to have fun as well.
-Please don't start rule lawyering, trying to find loopholes or messing around.
+Please don't start rule lawyering, trying to find loopholes or just messing around.

-Although we have listed these rules here for clarity, please keep in mind that the idea of the hackathon is to build a chess-bot completely on your own.
-Please use common sense.
+Also, although we have listed these rules here for clarity, please keep in mind that the idea of the hackathon is to build a chess-bot completely on your own.
+*Please use common sense.*

 ## Questions?
 Is a rule unclear, or if you would just like to check if you understood it